-Sonix Technology Co., Ltd. (the "Company") was incorporated in the Republic of China ("ROC") in July 1996.
+Sonix Technology Co., Ltd (the "Company") was incorporated in the Republic of China ("ROC") in July 1996.
 The Company mainly develops, designs, manufactures and trades semiconductors.

-The Company was listed on the OTC market on November 27, 2000 and submitted applications to be listed on the stock exchange market to the Securities and Futures Bureau, FSC, on June 27, 2000, which was then approved by the Taiwan Stock Exchange on July 25, 2003.
-The Company's shares have been traded on the Taiwan Stock Exchange since August 25, 2003.
+The Company was listed at OTC market on November 27, 2000 and submitted applications for listed at stock exchange market to Securities and Futures Bureau, FSC on June 27 then approved by Taiwan Stock Exchange on July 25, 2003.
+The Company's shares have been traded at the Taiwan Stock Exchange since August 25, 2003.